-- 1. In each class, the exhibit shall be made primarily of wood by the 4-H member or club. - 2.
-Completed "Woodworking Explanation Card" 871-02 is required to qualify the exhibit for judging. - 3.
-County Fair: Members may enter three exhibits per class in their level. - 4.
-State Fair: Members may enter one exhibit per class in their level.
+3. Completed "Woodworking Explanation Card" 871-02 is required to qualify the exhibit for judging.
+4. Judging criteria are outlined on 4-H Wood Science Exhibit Evaluation Sheet (871-01 Revised 11/2016), available at the county Extension office or on the State 4-H website.
+5. County Fair: Members may enter three exhibits per class in their level.
+6. State Fair: Members may enter one exhibit per class in their level.
 Note: Fill in the blank in the class number with the appropriate number below: